Where is Iron Mountain Hot Springs located?

 Yes, it’s very possible as our natural mineral waters are rich in iron.
 We recommend you bring an extra swimsuit to Iron Mountain Hot Springs (like maybe last year’s suit) and leave all jewelry at home or in your locker.
-Then if our Iron rich water stains your suit, you’ll simply be glad to take home a memento and a lasting memory.
+Then if our iron-rich water stains your suit, you’ll simply take home a memento and lasting memory.

 Why is everyone required to sign a liability waiver?

-Our insurance company requires us to have a signed waiver for everyone that uses the property plus it informs you of the safety rules, the natural terrain, and the natural untreated mineral waters.
+Our insurance company requires us to have a signed liability waiver (Exención Por Actividades) for everyone that uses the property; plus it informs guests of the safety rules, the natural terrain and the natural untreated mineral waters.
 Children under 18 will require a parent’s signature.

 What is the family pool like?

-The family pool on the western portion of the Iron Mountain Hot Springs property will be the largest of our pools.
-It is approximately 70′ x 35’ with 100,000 gallons of chlorinated fresh water, heated to a comfortable 95 degrees by the geothermal exchange.
-A smaller, elevated pool, approximately 18′ x 8’, sits on the edge of the family pool with a perfect soaking temperature above 100.
+The family pool on the western portion of the Iron Mountain Hot Springs property is the largest of our pools.
+It is approximately 70′ x 35’ with 86,000 gallons of chlorinated fresh water, heated to a comfortable 95 degrees by the geothermal exchange.
+A smaller pool, our Jetted Spa, approximately 18′ x 8’, sits on the edge of the family pool with a perfect soaking temperature above 100.
 Parents will be able to enjoy the hotter water while supervising their children below.

 Are there other pools for soaking?